Gustavo6046/WebRelay/README.md

-# WebRelay
+# WSocketRelay

-WebRelay is a Websocket-based UDP tunnel toolkit.
+WSocketRelay is a Websocket-based UDP tunnel toolkit.
 It contains:

 * A server: the script you will run to host a relay server;
 * An exposer: use this to expose YOUR server (aka user server)